tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 {:toc} -->

 # Introduction
 This writeup is about **price discrimination** - the practice of selling the same* product at prices unique to a customer or group (Professionals seem to label it **price segmentation** or **differential pricing**).

-People think that the constant evolution and innovation in technology means that economics can't possibly be used to describe it (spoiler alert: it still does).

-Working in Tech makes the economics of it seem unimportant or invisible, but I think it's worth getting a ground-up understanding of a very common strategy.
+The innovation of technology makes the economics of it seem unimportant or invisible, but I think it's worth learning some constants in the industry.

-I'll try to be inclusive so that non-techies can still understand the examples

 I'll describe the theory, use in the tech industry, and a peek of how technology and big data is used to augment its efficiency.
 - <a href="#examples-of-price-discrimination-in-tech">If you just want to skip to examples</a>
 - <a href="#how-tech-improves-price-discrimination">if you want to skip to price discrimination with tech</a>